 CLOUDED YELLOW BUTTERFLY-THRUPP-OXFORDSHIRE

-This afternoon, on my way to work in Oxfordshire, I took advantage of the continued sunny weather and stopped off at Thrupp, near Abingdon.
-Members of the local butterfly conservation group had shared a collage of Clouded Yellow butterfly images from the area on the UK Butterflies Facebook page, so I thought I would take the opportunity to try and see them.
+This afternoon, on my way to work in Oxfordshire, I took advantage of the continuing sunny weather to stop off at Thrupp, near Abingdon.
+Members of the local butterfly conservation group had shared a collage of Clouded Yellow (Colias croceus) sightings from the area on the UK Butterflies Facebook page, so I thought it would be a good opportunity to try and see them for myself.

-The Clouded Yellow is a migrant butterfly from southern Europe and North Africa that can arrive in Britain in large numbers, and its occurrence in Thrupp is a specific instance of this migratory phenomenon.
+The Clouded Yellow is a migratory species from southern Europe and North Africa, which can arrive in Britain in substantial numbers during favourable conditions.
+Its appearance in Thrupp is a vivid example of this remarkable migratory phenomenon.